 Joy Of Yoga is a warm and welcoming studio.
-We offer Hatha yoga classes as well as Vinyasa, Open Level, Yoga Basics, Meditation, Yoga For Athletes, Donation Based Classes, Yoga for Mental and Emotional Health, Prenatal, Gentle, Chair, Senior, Restorative classes for every body.
-We offer many alternative solutions to healing as well such as Massage, Reiki, Theta Healing, Sound Healing, Card Readings, Nutritional Coaching, Life Coaching, Consciousness Caching, Essential Oil Classes and so much more.
+We offer Hatha yoga classes as well as Vinyasa, Open Level, Basics, Meditation, Yoga For Athletes, Donation Based Classes, Yoga for Mental and Emotional Health, Prenatal, Gentle, Chair, Senior, and Restorative Yoga classes.
+Our classes are for every body.
+We offer many alternative solutions to healing as well such as Massage, Reiki, Theta Healing, Sound Healing, Card Readings, Nutritional Coaching, Life Coaching, Consciousness Coaching, EFT, Essential Oil Classes and so much more.

 So then I figured I needed to get a more direct line to enlightenment, get closer to the source, find another path that would get me there sooner.
 I turned to Buddhism.
 For years after my first experience with yoga, I studied Buddhism.
 I read all the books, I went to any lecture on the subject I could find but I could never cultivate a meditation practice.
 I had no teacher and even if I did, I probably wouldn’t have had the patience.